pmean/build-website/text/06/LostFiles.md

 > the habit of saving your data every five minutes or so.
 >
 > I regularly counsel people who have lost data (fortunately, the loss
 > of a LARGE amount of data is fairly rare).
-It\'s impossible to develop
+It's impossible to develop
 > a system that is perfect, but if you are regularly finding yourself
 > having to retype data, it might be worthwhile to talk about improving
 > your data entry system.